 With improved performance & drivability in mind, brake disc diameters were increased to 300mm front & 278mm rear, Standard deeper dish Evo 1 wheels were manufactured by Fuchs & fitted with Conti Sport contact tires 225/50/16.

-This example is documented as having been fitted with the Power Pack option AMG on 26th May 1989.
+This example is documented as having been fitted with the AMG Power Pack option on 26th May 1989 when new & still in Germany.
 Owners were naturally advised by AMG to run engines in at low rpm before the powerpack conversion was fitted, so this car is recorded as having had 1,185km at time of conversion.
 The car was owned by a wealthy German enthusiast for it's first 2 years, before being specially imported to Japan, where it has been meticulously kept since, always garaged & with a continuing maintenance record detailing every task completed throughout it's life.
 Reading through the records it's clear no expense was spared.
 For example, all the suspension spheres & SLS fluid were changed annually, which was excessive but shows the level of care the car had.
 Naturally, the SLS remains in perfect working order.
-During the most recent 5 years it covered increasingly less mileage, as it's Japanese owner got too old to continue enjoying the car.
+During the most recent years it covered increasingly less mileage, as it's Japanese owner got too old to continue enjoying the car.
 It remains in perfect condition and of course comes complete with a meticulously documented service history.
-Although it's clearly been serviced (oil is golden) as with all of the MB's we supply, this car will be given a complete & thorough service & check upon arrival to our base in the UK with documentation to show, so it's perfectly ready for use by it's future owner.
+Although it's clearly been serviced (oil is golden) as with all of the MB's we supply, this car was given a complete & thorough service & check upon arrival to our base in the UK with documentation to show and continues to be looked after impeccably.
+It is perfect in every way & fully ready for use by it's future owner.

 Exterior is in concours condition with no pin dents, scratches or prior accident repairs.
 A lack of stone chips, serves to indicate this car wasn't driven hard, either.
-Brightwork on the roof & window frames isn't faded, which serves to indicate the car hasn't had heavy exposure to UV over the years.
+Brightwork on the roof & window frames isn't faded (still like new), which serves to indicate the car hasn't had exposure to UV over the years.
 Original 16" wheels have original finish and are still in near new condition with no corrosion whatsoever.
-This is testament to this car never having been used in winters during it's entire life.
-As such the underside has no rust at all, a level of condition & integrity rarely found on these 190 models these days!
+This is also testament and confirmation this car never having been used in winters during it's entire life.
+As such the underside has no rust at all, a level of condition & integrity rarely found on these 190 models these days.

-Interior is in stunning condition with unmarked (heated front) leather seats and includes the original fire extinguisher, torch and first-aid kit, all of which are unused.
-The hifi is a period-looking Clarion unit (USB compatible) but we have also included a period original hifi, for originality.
+Interior is in stunning condition with unmarked (heated front) leather seats.
+Specification includes the original fire extinguisher, torch and first-aid kit, all of which are also unused.
+The hifi is a period-looking Clarion unit (USB compatible) but we have also included an original hifi with the car, for complete originality.
 Fitted floor mats are by Yanase, appointed MB importers for Japan.
 This car hasn't been smoked in, so it has that characteristic MB leather interior smell.
 Sunroof works perfectly too.
 The boot area remains presentable and the original Evolution I spare wheel remains unused - complete with a complete & unused tool kit, jack & warning triangle mounted on the boot lid.
+Door panels are in perfect condition too, a testament to how carefully this car's been looked after and not left outside in the elements & heat, as most examples.

-Highly collectable - Naturally Benz 190E 2.5-16 Evolution-1's are now strongly sought after as they continue to rise in value strongly but realistically, for cars that have been used on European roads few will remain in as beautifully preserved condition as this.
-We observed 3 examples sold in Germany over the last year, none of which were as special as this.
+Highly collectable - Naturally Benz 190E 2.5-16 Evolution-1's are now strongly sought after.
+These rare cars (Evo 1 is rarer than Evo 2) will only continue to rise in value steadily over time but realistically, for cars that have been used on European roads few will remain in as beautifully preserved condition as this.
+We observed 3 examples sold in Germany over the last year, none of which were near as special as this.
+The very few best examples will rise the highest in value amongst serious collectors who know the market.

 Newera Imports - Established 1998.
 Premier source of the best hand picked specialist cars from Japan.
 As recommended by Import magazines, car clubs and enthusiast owners.